-Every year on October 9, a lot of our coverage goes to John Lennon, who was born on that date in 1940.
-And this year happens to be a big one, since he would've turned 75.
-But today we'd like to remember another important John, the legendary John "The Ox" Entwistle of the Who, who was born October 9, 1944.
+Every October 9, a good portion of our online coverage is devoted to the Beatles' John Lennon, who was born on that date in 1940.
+And this year happens to be a big one for Lennon, since he would've turned a difficult-to-fathom 75.
+Today, however, we'd like to remember another important John, the legendary John "The Ox" Entwistle of the Who, who was born October 9, 1944.

 I had been intrigued when I was 13 by seeing Pete Townshend’s name on the back of the album cover for The Who’s rock opera Tommy.
 As a result, I bought the album and became a huge fan of the music of The Who.
 You can imagine the feeling of fulfillment almost 30 years later of having John Entwistle introduce me every night onstage within a reference to Pete.